Have a startup in Miami? Apply to pitch at TechCrunch’s Miami virtual meetup – TechCrunch

 TechCrunch is coming to Miami — virtually, at least.
-On March 11, TechCrunch is hosting a small online event with local venture capitalists, founders, and those curious about the growing ecosystem.
+On March 11, TechCrunch is hosting a small online event with local venture capitalists, founders and those curious about the growing ecosystem.
 There will also be a small pitch-off event where Florida-based startups have three minutes to pitch their companies to Florida-based VCs.

 Everyone is welcome to attend the event, but we’re looking for startups based in the Miami region to pitch at this event.
 TechCrunch has a long history of hosting small pitch-offs and we’re excited to revive this tradition despite the need to do it virtually.